 - Increasing reliability of online services to bring about accountability and transparency.

 Formation of e-groups to listen to people and get their authentic feedback, and use online programs for monitoring progress.

 - Working towards building each city’s own identity basis its uniqueness, be it local cuisine, art, and craft, culture, hosiery, textile, etc

 - Making cities less vulnerable to disasters, using lesser resources, and providing services at a lower cost

 - Robust IT connectivity and digitalization

 - Proper sanitation, along with solid waste management

 - Safety of citizens by installing a camera in every nook and corner.

 .
 This, in turn, will create employment opportunities and contribute to economic growth through innovation.
-Our cities are growing tremendously in terms of population and if not developed soon, they will not be able to accommodate this population and in turn, would worsen the lifestyle of people.
 The quality of life our future generations will lead highly depends upon how smartly we build, manage and operate our cities.
 We are answerable to our future generations to make our cities smart through the use of technology.
 How well would they lead their life, what all resources would be available at their disposal would depend on how judicially and smartly do we make use of the available resources and what all would we do to prevent them.

 Hence, the implementation and success of the “Smart Cities” project have become vital for us.
 Once successfully built, the smart cities will be totally technology-driven, self-sufficient and autonomous.
 We can rely on this project and can expect an improvement in our quality of life.